$LevyIO

 2026 Changes: Mandatory Roth Catch-Up Contributions

-Beginning January 1, 2026, SECURE 2.0 Act Section 603 takes effect: employees who are age 50 or older and earned more than $145,000 in Social Security wages from the same employer in the prior calendar year must make any 401(k) catch-up contributions as Roth catch-up contributions — not pre-tax.
-This threshold is indexed for inflation.
+Beginning January 1, 2026, SECURE 2.0 Act Section 603 takes effect: employees who are age 50 or older and earned more than the applicable Roth catch-up wage threshold from the same employer in the prior calendar year must make any 401(k), 403(b), or governmental 457(b) catch-up contributions as Roth catch-up contributions — not pre-tax.
+IRS Notice 2025-67 sets the threshold used for 2026 catch-up treatment at $150,000 of 2025 wages.

-In practical terms, if you earned $150,000 in 2025 and want to make the $7,500 age-50+ catch-up contribution to your 401(k) in 2026, it must go into your designated Roth account within the plan.
-You lose the immediate pre-tax deduction on that $7,500, but it grows and distributes tax-free.
+In practical terms, if you exceeded the 2025 wage threshold and want to make the age-50+ catch-up contribution to your employer plan in 2026, that catch-up must go into a designated Roth account within the plan if the rule applies to your plan type.
+You lose the immediate pre-tax deduction on the catch-up dollars, but they can grow and distribute tax-free when Roth distribution rules are satisfied.
 The mandatory Roth catch-up effectively forces higher-earning employees into a conversion-like decision each year.

 Full Conversion Example: Maria's Optimal 2026 Strategy